CaféScientifique is a nationwide network of groups for the informal discussion of scientific issues

 Launceston PL15 8BA

-University of Southampton
+University of Oxford

-Exploring the dark side of the Universe
+"Seeing Galaxies the far side of the Universe

 2025 CaféScientifique Young Scientist of the Year - Results